Pisa

 These three little babies are not angels – they're cupids that it's the Fountain of the Puti, carved in the mid-18th century in a playful Baroque style.

 When you look up at the top of the tower, you'll notice there are some people up there.
-Well, that's because you can climb the tower.it is open to the public and we're going to take you up right now.
+Well, that's because you can climb the tower.
+It is open to the public and we're going to take you up right now.

 Going inside the tower is really a wonderful experience.
 This is a once-in-a-lifetime kind of activity.
 During the high season, you better make a reservation online, or if it's the off-season, you can just show up and probably get right in, in the wintertime.